aibelbin/notes_s5/Data Science/MOD 3.md

 ## Naive Bayers  Algorithm

+In naive bayes we can predict the class membership probabilities such that  the probability tht a given item belongs to a particular class

-The naive bayers algorithm is based on the following assumptions
+It runs on the following assumptions
 1.  all features are independent and unrelated to each other presence or absence of a feature does not affect the presence or absence of another feature
-2. The data has class conditional independence, the  events are independent as long as they are conditioned on the same class
+2. Class conditional independence ie, If a class is known, knowing one feature wont give the ability to find another feature

+## Bayesian Belief Network

+It is a probabilistic graphical model that represents conditional dependencies between random variables. they assume that, given a class label the value of the attributes are conditionally independent
 ## Types of learners

 ### Lazy learners (Instance based learners)